 This topic describes the scenarios when you should use various policy controls.

-Policy controls enable you to control the type of certificates that can be issued from your certificate authority (CA) pool.
+Policy controls enable you to control the type of certificates that your certificate authority (CA) pool can issue.
 Policy controls are of two types: coarse-grained and fine-grained.
 Coarse-grained policies apply CA pool-specific constraints.
 Fine-grained policies determine the operations a particular user can perform on a CA pool.

 You can use a certificate template when you have a well-defined certificate issuance scenario.
 You can use certificate templates to enable consistency across certificates issued from different CA pools.
 You can also use a certificate template to restrict the kinds of certificates that different individuals can issue.
 For more information, see Certificate templates.